 These same rivets, in an antique copper finish, also hold the stylish pleat in place along each side.
 If you’re new to working with rivets, don’t shy away.
 They’re actually easy to install and a great solution for all types of thick joints where sewing machines just can’t maneuver.
 Of course, we offer a link below to our full, step-by-step riveting tutorial if you’re new to the technique.

-Our samples were made on the top-of-the-line Janome Memory Craft 15000 sewing and embroidery model, but we did do test stitch-outs on both a lower-end Brother embroidery machine and a Bernina embroidery machine with lovely results.
+Our samples were made on the top-of-the-line Janome Memory Craft 15000 sewing and embroidery model, but we did also do test stitch-outs on both a lower-end Brother embroidery machine and a Bernina embroidery machine with lovely results.

 Sewing Tools You Need